andrebrener/smart_contracts/README.md

 Set employees salaries and pay them a monthly salary in ethers.

 ### 2. Auction
 Set an auction that anyone can participate for a certain period of time is defined.
-There is, obviously, an offchain part of the auction in which the winner receives its prize.
+There is, obviously, an offchain part of the auction in which the winner receives the prize.

 ### 3. Savings in a moneybox
 Keep ethers safe, assuring that they cannot be moved before a selectd period of time.